itbj/ASA-TE-Monitoring/README.md

 All that's left to do now is start the telegraf service, or if it's already running stop and start again.
 This can be done on an Ubuntu system with the command `service telegraf stop/start` like the graphic above.

 By now we should have some data in our InfluxDB to display.

-To configure our dashboards login to Grafana which should be already running on your system and login (if you're using the container above the username/password is admin/Cisco123).
+The next step from here is to login to Grafana and configure our dashboard to do this navigate to grafana on http://localhost:3000 and login (if you're using the container above the username/password is admin/Cisco123).

-First thing you should do is configure a data source, you can do this by selecting:
+First thing you should do is configure a data source, you can do this by looking for the gear icon on the left hand side selecting data sources and choose add data source, then select the InfluxDB icon, you will then be taken to a configuration screen Make sure you mirror the configurations below:

 ![](./images/configure-db.gif)